 The security vulnerability detected warning appears when your site is set to display errors to the browser.
 This is insecure because it could allow a bad actor to gain information about your site/infrastructure.
 It could also cause problems with logins.

-If your webhost isn’t able to help, reach out to our support team for assistance in changing this PHP setting.
+If your webhost isn’t able to help, reach out to our support team for help in changing this PHP setting.

 Security Vulnerability Detected – PHP Info File

-When you see this warning, Memberium is alerting you that there is a phpinfo file in your WordPress directory that is accessible to the public.
+When you see this warning, Memberium is alerting you that there is a phpinfo file in your WordPress directory accessible to the public.
 As the warning mentions, this file can expose server data and should be removed.
-You can typically find the file in cPanel or through FTP and simply delete it.
-If you’d like assistance in removing the file, contact our support team.
+You can typically find the file in cPanel or through FTP and delete it.
+If you’d like help in removing the file, contact our support team.

 WP Engine Warning

-Memberium does currently work with WP Engine on PHP 7.2.
+Memberium works with WP Engine on PHP 7.2.
 You will need to contact their support team as ask them to disable redirect_bots.
 This security option they provide blocks HTTP POSTs which could cause password generation, contacts updates, and more to fail.

 After you’ve had WP Engine change that setting, you can click the “Hide this Notice” button on the warning message.